neerajnakka/neerajnakka/README.md

 # 🤔 Curious About Me?

 Hey there! 👋 I'm Neeraj Chandra Nakka, a passionate software developer with a strong interest in Full Stack Web Development.

 Here are a few more tidbits:

-💻 I'm always tinkering with code, exploring the latest technologies, and building cool projects.<br>📚 When I'm not coding, you'll probably find me buried in a novel or exploring new music genres.<br>🌱 I have a green thumb and love spending time in my garden, nurturing plants and watching them grow.<br>🎨 I enjoy creating aesthetically pleasing user interfaces and crafting delightful user experiences.<br>🎵 Music is my constant companion.
-I have an eclectic taste and love discovering new artists and tracks.<br>💬 Ask me about: Anything related to web development, from frontend technologies to backend frameworks.<br>
+- 💻 I'm always tinkering with code, exploring the latest technologies, and building cool projects.
+- 📚 When I'm not coding, you'll probably find me buried in a novel or exploring new music genres.
+- 🌱 I have a green thumb and love spending time in my garden, nurturing plants and watching them grow.
+- 🎨 I enjoy creating aesthetically pleasing user interfaces and crafting delightful user experiences.
+- 🎵 Music is my constant companion.
+I have an eclectic taste and love discovering new artists and tracks.
+- 💬 Ask me about: Anything related to web development, from frontend technologies to backend frameworks.

 ## 🌐 Socials: